-Festivals are a special opportunity to be surrounded by hundreds of people who share your passion for Tango.
-You will be dancing in unique and beautiful venues with top Tango DJs and orchestras and surrounded by wonderful dancers.
+I love Tango festivals as it’s an opportunity to be surrounded by hundreds of people who share my passion.
+It’s wonderful to dance in unique and beautiful venues with top Tango DJs, orchestras and be surrounded by incredible dancers from around the world.
 However, as exciting as they may be, festivals can also be mentally and physically exhausting.
-Make sure to practice self-care so you can enjoy yourself and prevent illness and injury.
-Below are tips on how to have a great festival experience and take care of yourself.
+Below are suggestions on how to have a great festival experience and prevent exhaustion or injuries.

 Here you are at a festival filled with dancers from all over, some may have even traveled thousands of miles just to enjoy this event.
-Of course it’s easy to dance with people you already know, but the best part of festivals is the opportunity to dance with different people and of course, to find new friends and new dance partners.
+Of course it’s easy to dance with people you already know, but the best part of festivals is the opportunity to make new friends and new dance partners.

-Keep an open mind to potential dancer partners.
-Someone you have never seen before may be an excellent dancer.
-Also, it’s very helpful to introduce people who may not know each other, and they may do the same for you.
+Keep an open mind, as someone you have never seen before may be an excellent dancer.
+Also, share the love by introducing people who may not know each other, and they may do the same for you.

 How to take care of your feet and body during and after the festival:

 Hours and hours of dancing and standing is hard on the body.
-In order to prevent injury and ensure your body is in good condition for several nights of dancing, make sure to find time, (amidst the fun and frivolity) to practice self-care.
+In order to prevent injury and ensure your body is in good condition for several nights of dancing, make sure to find time to practice self-care.

 Ice Water Foot Soak